RibbonedAce/MeleeRecoveryBot/README.md

 ## Difficulty 2: Normal
 - Three recovery options are chosen evenly (usually Side Special, Air Dodge, and Up Special if neither previous option can make it)
 - Recovery can start as high as possible, sweet-spot to the ledge, or sweet-spot on stage
+- The target destination can be on stage or to ledge
 - There is some chance to do an early fade-back on recovery
 - Trajectory DI is away when hit towards stage or hit weakly off stage, otherwise for survival
 - Smash DI is slight